archisman-panigrahi/doi2bib3/README.md

 - Automatically detects arXiv inputs (e.g. `2411.08091`, `arXiv:2411.08091`, or `https://arxiv.org/abs/2411.08091`) and queries the arXiv API for a DOI.
 - For non-arXiv inputs: attempts DOI normalization, content negotiation at doi.org, Crossref transform, and as a last resort a Crossref bibliographic search.

-Supported Python versions
-- Tested with Python 3.8+.
-Use a virtual environment for installation.

 Installation
 ------------